inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 Specifying the :par:`protocol` parameter configures the interface to use the protocol services of the 802.1q module, i.e. to send packets coming from higher layers to the 802.1q module.
 The module can add a 802.1q header if the packet doesn't already have one.

-Several configurations are possible, such as the following:
+.. **V1** Several configurations are possible, such as the following:

   - Assigning VLAN IDs in a network node's 802.1q submodule
   - Different VLAN IDs for different traffic directions
   - VLAN Double tagging

+Several VLAN schemes/configurations are possible with INET's Ethernet model.
+For example, as demonstrated in this showcase, VLAN IDs can be assigned by a host's interface or in an Ethernet switch.
+Some other possibilities are the following:

+- Assigning VLAN IDs in a network node's 802.1q submodule
+- Different VLAN IDs for different traffic directions
+- VLAN Double tagging

+..
 For more possibilities, see the VLAN example (``inet/examples/ethernet/vlan``).

+..
+For such examples, see ``inet/examples/ethernet/vlan``.

+For more examples, check out ``inet/examples/ethernet/vlan``.

+.. **v2** You can find more examples in ``inet/examples/ethernet/vlan``.

 .. **TODO** protocol = 8021qtag